 - Place all ingedients in a food processor or high-speed blender.
 Add just enough of the cooking liquid to get the mixture moving.
 Process to desired consistency.

 - Note: You can also substitute 2 15 oz. cans of garbanzo beans, drained, for this recipe - just use water in place of the cooking liquid.

-Garnish hummus with a sprinkle of sumac (or Israeli Zahtar or Syrian Zahtar) and a drizzle of extra virgin olive oil.
-(This would be where you could use that good extra virgin olive oil you have.)
+- Garnish hummus with a sprinkle of sumac (or Israeli Zahtar or Syrian Zahtar) and a drizzle of extra virgin olive oil.
+(We recommend a quality extra-virgin olive oil, if you have one.)